- Download our Moving to Belgium Guide (PDF)

 Many expats move to Belgium to work in the country's open economy, which punches far above its geographic weight.
 Despite having relatively high taxes, Belgium continues to attract job-seeking expats keen to enjoy the high quality of life it offers.

 Job market in Belgium

-The services sector accounts for almost three quarters of the Belgian economy, and it also has a strong manufacturing sector.
+Belgium has a strong manufacturing sector, but the services sector still accounts for the most significant part of its economy.
 The country's main exports include automobiles, metals, plastics, food products, finished diamonds and petroleum products.

 Finding work in Belgium

-Expats are most likely to find themselves employed in the services or manufacturing sectors, especially in the capital, Brussels.
-Those with the best chance of finding a job in Belgium work in specialised jobs where there is a shortage of personnel such as engineers, technicians, mechanics, accountants, certain IT specialists and qualified teachers.
+Expats are most likely to be employed in the services or manufacturing sectors, especially in the capital, Brussels.
+Those with the best chance of finding a job in Belgium work in specialised areas with a shortage of personnel, such as engineers, technicians, mechanics, accountants, certain IT specialists and qualified teachers.

-Foreign job applicants who are able to either speak French or Dutch will have an added advantage over those who cannot, especially when looking for work outside of Brussels.
-In fact, it might be difficult to find a job if one doesn't speak the predominant language of the region.
+Foreign job applicants who can either speak French or Dutch will have an added advantage over those who cannot, especially when seeking employment outside the country's capital of Brussels.
+In fact, it might be challenging to find a job if one doesn't speak the predominant language of the region.

 - Popular international job sites include Glassdoor, Careerjet and Stepstone